rolczynski/Automatic-Speech-Recognition/README.md

 ### Automatic Speech Recognition

-The project aim is to distill and simplify the Automatic Speech Recognition.
+The project aim is to distill the Automatic Speech Recognition research.
-You can load a ready-to-use pipeline with a pre-trained model as the starting point in your research.
+At the beginning, you can load a ready-to-use pipeline with a pre-trained model.
+Benefit from the eager `TensorFlow 2.0` and freely monitor model weights, activations or gradients.

 ```python
 import automatic_speech_recognition as asr